Julian97/miku-monday/README.md

 - `PORT` - (Optional) Port for the web server (defaults to 3000)
 - `CHAT_IDS_ENCRYPTION_KEY` - (Optional) Encryption key for chat IDs storage (defaults to a default key for development)

+See `.env.example` for a template of all available environment variables.

 ## Technical Implementation

 ### Core Components